bohemicastudio/bohemica-studio-website/README.md

 ## Commands

-Disclaimer: we are using [pnpm](https://github.com/pnpm/pnpm) instead of npm or yarn (shhh.. it saves space).
+Disclaimer: we are using [pnpm](https://github.com/pnpm/pnpm) instead of npm or yarn (psst.. it saves space).

 ### Install dependencies